-Whenever I ride a bicycle, I still get the same sensations of freedom as I did during the early rides of my childhood around the neighborhood, when things were really much simpler.
-Back in my days living in Barcelona, I’d ride my bike no matter the weather or the distance in the urban jungle; I’d revel in cruising the city and flowing through traffic and pedestrians.
-Even if my bike was rusty and a bit beaten-up, it was very reliable and it was one of my dearest possessions.
+Whenever I ride a bicycle, I still get the same sensation of freedom as I did during the early rides of my childhood around our neighbourhood, back when things were really much simpler.
+When I was living in Barcelona, I’d ride my bike no matter the weather or the distance in the urban jungle.
+I’d revel in cruising the city and flowing through traffic and seas of pedestrians.
+Even if my bike was rusty and a bit beat-up, it was very reliable and it was one of my dearest possessions.

 But it wasn’t until I got to Squamish, the outdoor capital of Canada, that I finally went mountain biking.
-With over 600 trails for all experience levels, Squamish is a popular destination for riders from all over despite being one of the wettest locations of Canada.
+With over 600 trails for all experience levels, mountain biking in Squamish is a very popular activity despite being one of the wettest locations in Canada.
 One wet afternoon in mid-July, I jumped at the chance of going for a bike ride, even if I had no real idea of what mountain biking was about.
-Alain handed me a pair of oversized, bright yellow shorts, a helmet and some protectors for my arms and shins; as I wondered why I’d need all that gear.
+Alain handed me a pair of oversized, bright yellow shorts, a helmet and some protectors for my arms and shins.
+I wondered why I’d need all that gear.

 Additionally, Half Nelson was specifically designed to please riders of all experience levels, and it makes for an exhilarating ride.
-The trail is a 3 Km downhill pump track, with numerous berms and jumps; it is fast and smooth and there is almost no need to pedal at all.
+The trail is a 3 Km downhill pump track, with many berms and jumps.
+It is fast and smooth and there is almost no need to pedal at all.
 The jumps are all well spaced, and the careful design of the trail is obvious even for an inexperienced rider like me.

-Contrary to anyone’s expectations I made it down the trail without crashing nor harming myself; I was psyched!
-During our stay in Squamish, we got a chance to run down Half Nelson many times.
-In fact our favorite sequence was doing two laps down Half Nelson, followed by one lap down Pseudo-tsuga, another cool trail which is named after the Douglas-fir.
-Other trails that we rode in Squamish are Roller-coaster, Power House Plunge, Jack’s Trail, Lumberjack, Rob’s Corner among others.
+Contrary to anyone’s expectations I made it down the trail without crashing nor harming myself.
+I was psyched!
+During our stay in Squamish, we rode down Half Nelson many times.
+In fact, our favourite sequence was doing two laps down Half Nelson, followed by one lap down Pseudo-tsuga, another cool trail which is named after the Douglas-fir.
+Other trails that we rode in Squamish are Roller-coaster, Power House Plunge, Jack’s Trail, Lumberjack, and Rob’s Corner, among others.

 When you are constantly on the road and traveling on a budget, you have to relay in people’s generosity to get the gear you need for certain activities.
 Most of the riding I did in Squamish was on an old but reliable Coiler bike that we borrowed from Alain’s friends.
 But one day, Tom gave us the chance to ride part of Half Nelson on his Nomad.
-The different was amazing, the stability of the Nomad made me realized how clunky the other bike seemed to be in comparison.
-Riding a Nomad felt like it must feel to ride an Arab horse.
+The different was amazing, the stability of the Nomad made me realised how clunky the other bike was, in comparison.

-Mountain biking can also be very mellow and relaxing as it takes you riding into beautiful forests.
-It is a totally different feeling of freedom the one I get when riding fast and smoothly under the trees, with the wind blowing in my ears than the one I was used to have riding through the concrete jungle.
+Mountain biking in Squamish can also be very mellow and relaxing as it takes you riding into beautiful forests.
+When riding fast and smoothly under the trees, I get a totally different feeling of freedom than the one riding through the concrete jungle.
 Now, I love biking more than ever.